 Easter Egg Roll Photo Gallery

-Colorful Easter eggs were tossed off the White House roof at special targets below
+Colorful Easter eggs are tossed off the White House roof at special targets below

-Only the bravest and most surefooted guests dared to play tennis up on the roof
+Only the bravest and most surefooted guests dare to play tennis up on the roof

-Our heavily armed snipers were dressed in kid-friendly bunny attire
+Our heavily armed snipers are dressed in kid-friendly bunny attire

-The slide down the South Portico was a big hit
+The slide down the South Portico is a big hit

-Children loved playing in the Oval Office ball pit
+Children love playing in the Oval Office ball pit